 counseling differs from other modes of counseling in that it shifts the focus from problem

 solving to creating present and future solutions.
 The primary aim is to help students who are experiencing difficulty in one of the four domains listed above, to find rolls they can use immediately to manage symptoms and cope with challenges, in order to build resiliency, reach self-efficacy and gain empowerment.

-BIBLIOTHERAPY COUNSELING Bibliotherapy is the process of using books to help children think about, understand, and work through social and emotional concerns.
+BIBLIOTHERAPY TECHNIQUES IN COUNSELING Bibliotherapy is the process of using books to help children think about, understand, and work through social and emotional concerns.
 Reading with children can be therapeutic....
 Adults can use reading to help children come to grips with issues that create emotional turmoil for them.
 Reading can also be...very effective in preventing and resolving behavior problems.
 I utilize this technique often times to assist students in dealing with: